cherylj/readme/README.md

 Our weekly 1x1s are “minimum checkpoints”.
 If you need me for anything, you are always welcome to grab me at my desk, put some time on my calendar, or just grab me for lunch or a coffee break.
 I can move meetings if needed.

 ### Enthusiastic Support
-I will enthusiastically support your growth and actively help you find opportunities to grow, learn, and increase your exposure and influence at Indeed.  (see Known Quirks section for additional info)
+I will enthusiastically support your growth and actively help you find opportunities to grow, learn, and increase your exposure and influence.  (see Known Quirks section for additional info)

 ### Questions
 I might ask questions in stand ups, on code reviews, in tickets, in person, etc.  I ask questions to: